Home » Water Quality » Tap Water » Is Dallas Tap Water Safe to Drink?

 How Tap Water Is Treated in Dallas

-The Dallas Water Utility (DWU) uses chlorine, ammonia, and ozone, to treat and disinfect the water.
-Lime and iron sulfate are also added to remove all solids in the water, while fluoride is added to improve teeth health.
+The Dallas Water Utility (DWU) uses chlorine and chloramine to disinfect the water.
+Lime and iron sulfate are added to help remove solids during the coagulation and flocculation stages.
+Ozone is sometimes used as part of the disinfection process.
+Additionally, fluoride is added to the water to help improve teeth health.

-After disinfection with the above chemicals, the water then goes through filtration to remove sand and gravel.
-This is the final step in the treatment process.
+After disinfection with the above chemicals, the water is filtered to remove the remaining particles, including sand and gravel.
+This ensures the water is safe to drink and meets all regulatory standards.

 Dallas doesn’t have the cleanest tap water in the United States, largely due to the rural areas that surround the city.
 However, there are no health-based violations of the Safe Drinking Water Act, so the water is safe to drink.